-• Dr. Alex Moore, PI (she/they)
+• Dr. Alex Moore, PI (they/them)

 Dr. Moore is the PI of the Inclusive Conservation Lab and conducts research at the intersection of ecology and conservation while incorporating the values and uses of complex socio-ecological systems.
 They graduated with a BSc and MSc in Ecology and Evolutionary Biology from the University of Michigan, completed their PhD at the Yale School of the Environment, and then commenced two postdoctoral fellowships; one at the American Museum of Natural History in New York City and the other at Princeton University.
 See the Research page for more details!